 The LVC works to cut-off the motor of the vehicle (or in some cases, pulse the motor) to alert you to a nearly-depleted battery pack.
 It uses the total voltage of the battery as its reference.
 Most LVCs cut-off around 3.2V per cell.
 For our two-cell example battery, that would be 6.4V.
 But if our battery isn't balanced, it's possible for the total voltage to be above the cutoff threshold, yet still have a cell below the 3.0V danger zone.
 One cell could be 3.9V, while the other could be a 2.8V.
 That's a total of 6.7V, which means the cut-off would not engage.
 The vehicle would continue to operate, allowing you to further degrade the battery.
 That's why balancing is so important.

-So when running your LiPo, make sure you have the Low Voltage Cutoff enabled, set up correctly, and for the sake of all that is Holy, don't continue to run it after the LVC has kicked in!
+So when running your LiPo, make sure you have the Low Voltage Cutoff enabled, set up correctly, and certainly don't continue to run it after the LVC has kicked in!
 It may be a slight nuisance, but it's worth enduring so that your LiPo batteries remain in good health.

 In the old days, we used to run our cars or airplanes until the batteries died, then just set the batteries on the shelf at home, waiting for the next time we could use them.
 We just stored them dead.
 But you should not do that with LiPo batteries.
 Nor should LiPo batteries be stored at full charge, either.
 For the longest life of the batteries, LiPos should be stored at room temperature at 3.8V per cell.
 Most modern computerized chargers have a LiPo Storage function that will either charge the batteries up to that voltage, or discharge them down to that voltage, whichever is necessary.

 I recommend to our customers that they put their LiPo batteries in storage mode after every run.
 This isn't necessary per se, but it does build up good habits.
 If you do it every time, you don't have to worry about whether or not you remembered to put it in storage.
 I have had many customers come to me with batteries that died because they charged it up, intending to use it, but life got in the way and they never remembered to put it back to storage voltage.
-Lithium-Polymer batteries can be damaged by sitting fully charged in as little as a week.
+Lithium-Polymer batteries can be damaged by sitting fully charged for as little as a week.
+This doesn't mean they will get damaged every time you leave them for over a week.
+It just means they can, and I've seen it happen.
 So don't forget to put your LiPos at storage voltage when you're done using them.

 They should also be stored in a fireproof container of some sort.
 As I mentioned above, most people tend toward leaving their LiPos in a LiPo bag, as they are portable and protect your workshop from catching fire should the LiPo combust.
 I have also seen people use empty ammo boxes, fireproof safes, and ceramic flower pots.
 Whatever you have (or can buy) that will prevent any fire from spreading will be worth it in the unlikely event that anything untoward should happen.